buildLittleWorlds/applied-AI/src/content/docs/chapters/defining-testing-goals.md

 1. Lyric Writing:
    - Objective: Generate 10 unique opening lines for songs that fit the indie rock genre and don't use common clichés.

-2. Melody Generation:
+2. World-Building:
-   - Objective: Create 5 distinct melody ideas for a verse, each 8 bars long, in the key of G major, with a tempo of 120 BPM.
+- Objective: Create 5 distinct world concepts for a concept album, each with a unique societal structure, environment, and central conflict.

 3. Album Cover Design:
    - Objective: Produce 3 album cover designs that incorporate themes of nature and technology, using a color palette of blues and greens.